cee-studio/cs50-mistakes/memory-errors.md

 ### 2. [Recover] Too small to hold the null terminator
-`filename` is one byte less to hold the null terminator.
+`filename` is one byte too small to hold the null terminator.
 ```
 char filename[8]; // Array to store my filename
 ...